dubbyOW/Marvel-Rivals-High-CPU-Priority/README.md

 OR

-- Download & Launch `batch-files\add-marvel-rivals-cpu-priority.bat` - to add key of priority to registry
+- Download & Launch as Admin **[`batch-files\add-marvel-rivals-cpu-priority.bat`](https://github.com/dubbyOW/Marvel-Rivals-High-CPU-Priority/releases/download/Gaming/add-marvel-rivals-cpu-priority.bat)** - to add the priority key to the Windows Registry

-Now the game will permanently run in High CPU Priority.
+After a system restart the game will permanently run in High CPU Priority.

 ## Remove Priority
-- Download & Launch `batch-files\remove-marvel-rivals-cpu-priority.bat` - to remove key of priority from registry
+- Download & Launch as Admin **[`batch-files\remove-marvel-rivals-cpu-priority.bat`](https://github.com/dubbyOW/Marvel-Rivals-High-CPU-Priority/releases/download/Gaming/remove-marvel-rivals-cpu-priority.bat)** - to remove the priority key from the Windows Registry

+After a system restart the game will permanently run in a default CPU Priority.